Frequently Asked Questions

 The current work is a Supplemental EIS (SEIS) to determine the environmental effects of modified alternatives, also within the Evangeline Thruway corridor, and to identify the measures required to avoid, minimize, or mitigate any adverse effects.

-An SEIS is prepared when new alternatives and/or new information needs consideration following a ROD.
-An SEIS is being prepared for this project because new alternatives were identified in 2017 and must be evaluated and compared to the 2003 ROD Alternative.
+A Supplemental Environmental Impact Statement describes the proposed project, its environmental impacts and the proposed mitigation for those impacts.
+An SEIS has been prepared for this project because new alternatives were identified in 2017 and must be evaluated and compared to the 2003 ROD Alternative.

 The purpose is to complete I-49 South to connect Lafayette and New Orleans; the needs of the I-49 Connector include: